In this course, we use git repositories to share code between you and us.

 output to your own will give you insight as to why your code failed the test.

-After receiving our grading feedback, you may resubmit bug fixes to resolve
+After receiving our grading feedback, you may use revise and resubmit to correct issues with

 .

-We will try to run one re-test run per week on all repos with updated retest tags.
+We will try to run one retest run per week on all repos that have updated retest tags.

 - Extensions

-- Assignment 1 larson scanner and Assignment 2 clock application (you may re-test bug fixes for assign2 gpio and timer modules).
+- Assignment 1 larson scanner and Assignment 2 clock application (retest is available for gpio and timer modules).

-Code ineligible for re-test is graded on what was committed at the time of the original submission.
+Code ineligible for retest is graded on what was committed in the original submission.